nychealth/coronavirus-data/README.md

 COVID-19 deaths are reported from March 11, 2020 as this was the first date of death for a patient with confirmed COVID-19.

+Starting April 3, 2023, COVID-19 deaths are no longer classified as confirmed or probable.
+Deaths are counted as a COVID-19 death if:

+- the death certificate lists COVID-19 or an equivalent term as the underlying or a contributing cause of death, or

+- a case investigation for a confirmed, probable, or suspect COVID-19 case determined that COVID-19 was the cause of death or contributed to the death.

-There are two classifications of COVID-19 deaths reported:
+Prior to April 3, 2023, there were two classifications of COVID-19 deaths reported:

-- A death is classified as **confirmed** if the decedent was a NYC resident who had a positive molecular test for the virus that causes COVID-19 and did not die of external causes such as gunshot wounds or drug overdoses.
+- A death was classified as **confirmed** if the decedent was a NYC resident who had a positive molecular (PCR) test* for the virus that causes COVID-19 and did not die of external causes such as gunshot wounds or drug overdoses.

-- A death is classified as **probable** if the decedent was a NYC resident (or residency pending) who had no known positive molecular test for the virus that causes COVID-19 but the death certificate lists “COVID-19” or an equivalent as a cause of death.
+- A death was classified as **probable** if the decedent was a NYC resident (or residency pending) who had no known positive molecular test for the virus that causes COVID-19 but the death certificate lists “COVID-19” or an equivalent as a cause of death.

-As new information becomes available, some deaths previously classified as probable may be reclassified as confirmed.
-This may lead to a reduction in the number of probable deaths in daily reporting.

-Starting in June 2020, people who died more than 60 days after their COVID-19 diagnosis and starting August 3, 2021, people who died more than 30 days after their COVID-19 diagnosis who did not have "COVID" or similar listed on their death certificate are removed from the death count.
-This is to address instances in which a person was diagnosed with COVID-19 and survived, but later died, likely of other causes.
+Starting in June 2020, people who died more than 60 days after their COVID-19 diagnosis and starting August 3, 2021, people who died more than 30 days after their COVID-19 diagnosis who did not have "COVID" or similar listed on their death certificate were removed from the death count.
+This was to address instances in which a person was diagnosed with COVID-19 and survived, but later died, likely of other causes.

 **Differences between death counts between NYC and New York State:** Data on deaths reported by NYC are derived from the Health Department’s surveillance database and will be different from data reported by the New York State Department of Health.
 The State Department of Health reports data on deaths from: